 While students do learn lots of vocabulary, the vocabulary that is taught is often not useful for those who want to travel to France or people who want to be able to communicate quickly with the language of love.
 Since grammar is not directly taught, students risk sounding a bit like Tarzan when they try to speak ("Moi Tarzan, toi Jane...").
 Finding a good program that also helps students with basic French grammar rules, speaking, and writing can be expensive, and a lot of language learning software neglects these areas.

+Every method has its own advantages and disadvantages, and every method has a slightly different focus.
+In order to choose the best way to learn French and the best way to learn French online, you must decide what's best for you.
 Fortunately, choosing the right method for your is now easier than ever and there are plenty of great language learning resources like Rocket Languages to help.
 So what are you waiting for?
 Allez-y!

 À bientôt !